Become a UCCE Master Food Preserver Volunteer

 - Canning with boiling water, steam, and pressure

 - Freezing foods

-The program is rigorous: between February and May trainees meet several times a month on Saturdays for six hours each class.
+The program is rigorous: between January and May trainees meet several times a month on Saturdays for 7 hours (9 AM - 4 PM) each class.
 Instructors use lectures and hands-on labs to teach the food preservation techniques during classes, with additional study time and home projects required.
 Regular written tests and a final examination prepare the trainees to begin their first year educating our community.